miriampayne/project-heal/README.md

 ![](RackMultipart20220222-4-1atd3m4_html_f62bcaa559e84717.png)

+Chrome Dev Tools and Responsive Mode
+Chrome Dev Tools played a huge role in my testing on a day to day basis, i was able to edit my css in real time to confirm the code im writing had to correct output as i was coding.
+It mostly helped when Styling for responsive mode.

+Links
+I tested all links across all pages to make sure they all redirect to the correct pages.
+I also made sure that for links leadng to external websites i used the target _blank attribute to open a new tab so the user does not lose place on our website.

+Browsers
+I Tested compatibility across browsers by using Safari, Chrome and iOS Safari.
+As an extra measure i also tested browser compatibilty across more browsers using the plugin User-Agent Switcher.

 **ACCESSIBILITY**

 Reaching 96% on Accessibility, I am keen to tinker around with colour contrast some more to meet 100% accessibility on Lighthouse.
 ARIA labels and alts were added to images.